benhaz1024/raspbian-tee/README.rst

 ----------

 - Host OS: Ubuntu 16.04 or later.
-- cross build toolchain: aarch64 & aarch32 both needed, and aarch32 must > 6.0. (you can get one, from linaro)
+- cross build toolchain: aarch64 & aarch32 both needed, and aarch32 must > 6.0. (you can get one from `linaro`_)

+- Hardware: Support Only Raspberry Pi 3rd generation (such as 3B/3B+) board, not first or 2nd generation board.

 Build
 -----